-Managing Applications on Your Own Servers
+Manage Applications on Your Servers

 After you add a server and deploy an application to it, you can use the Runtime Manager to monitor and manage your application.

 Depending on if your application is deployed to CloudHub or to your own servers, there is a different set of possible actions you can perform on it, once deployed.
 This page focuses on the actions that are specific to applications deployed to your own servers.
-To view the basic management tools that are common to both types of deployment targets, see Managing Deployed Applications.
+To view the basic management tools that are common to both types of deployment targets, see Manage Deployed Applications.

 With applications deployed to your own servers, you can:

 This doc covers deployments on-premises that are deployed both through the cloud based or the Private Cloud Edition of the Anypoint Platform.
 Some of the features described in this page are not yet available on the Anypoint Platform Private Cloud Edition.
-See Deployment Strategies for a clear distinction.
-If you’re interested in requesting the Anypoint Platform Private Cloud Edition, please contact your sales representative. |
+See Deployment Options for a clear distinction.
+If you’re interested in requesting the Anypoint Platform Private Cloud Edition, please contact your sales representative.

 Applications Dashboard